stefan-kolb/paas-profiles/README.md

 #### Region

 The property region can be used to further specify the location of the datacenter.
-This field is freeform and may specify a region or even the city the datacenter is located in.
+This field is free-form and may specify a region or even better the city the datacenter is located in.

 #### Provider